JohanDotse/Bitcoin-Hold/readme.md

 Buy Bitcoin for approximately 1100 SEK (100 USD) per month and hold it until the year 2043.
 Then start paying out monthly as a pension fund.

 ## Project Length
-Ends in 18 years qnd 0 months.
-Started i in January 2025.
+Ends in 18 years and 0 months.
+Started in January 2025.

 ## Transaction Dataset
 Id, Date, Buy, Saldo, Change, BTC